Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 This should create a root directory named ``Sim-Diasca-a.b.c`` which contains all the relevant sources, including various top-level directories (``myriad``, ``wooper``, ``traces``, ``sim-diasca``, etc.).

-From now on, non-absolute paths (ex: ``mock-simulators/soda-test/...``) must be understood as being relative to this root directory.
+From now on, non-absolute paths (e.g. ``mock-simulators/soda-test/...``) must be understood as being relative to this root directory.